Get 50% Discount Offer 26 Days

 Commandline to install java

-To verify the installation of Java, check the version:
+For confirmation of the application of Java, Check the Java version:

 java -version